-Depart by 08h00, leaving Johannesburg’s distinctive skyline behind to head for Pretoria, South Africa’s capital city.
-Enjoy a short orientation tour before continuing to Mpumalanga.
-Travel into the lush subtropical region of the Lowveld via the historic towns of Dullstroom and Lydenburg.
-After traversing the famous Long Tom Pass, your journey continues via Sabie to arrive late afternoon in Hazyview, the safari hub of the Kruger National Park.
+Depart Johannesburg after breakfast and head for Pretoria, South Africa’s capital city, for a short orientation tour, before continuing to the Mpumalanga Province, known as “Paradise Country”.
+Dropping several hundred feet into the lush subtropical region of the Lowveld, we travel via the historic towns of Dullstroom and Lydenburg.
+After traversing the famous Long Tom Pass, we travel via Sabie and arrive late afternoon into Hazyview, the safari hub of the Kruger National Park.
+[Breakfast]

 Impala in the Kruger National Park

 DAY 5 – THURSDAY MPUMALANGA – eSWATINI (SWAZILAND)